-The school will issue each student who needs/wants a Ti-83 or Ti-84 graphing calculator, just as we issue a textbook to each student.
-If it is lost or broken, the student must pay the replacement value of \$90 for the TI-83 and \$105 for the TI-84.
+The school will issue each student who needs/wants a Ti-84 graphing calculator, just as we issue a textbook to each student.
+If it is lost or broken, the student must pay the replacement value of \$105 for the TI-84.
 A student may prefer to purchase his/her own.
 If so, we recommend the Ti-84 Plus (Silver Edition optional).
 We then highly recommend the calculator be etched with the student's name clearly on the front face, and on the back for security purposes.
 A sticker or a name written with a marker is not enough.